Personal life of Cicero: Death

 Although Cicero had not been a conspirator in Julius Caesar's assassination, he had sympathized with the assassins.
 This, plus a personal rivalry with Mark Antony, resulted in Cicero being added to the list of proscribed persons during the proscriptions of the Second Triumvirate.
 Reportedly, Octavian argued for two days against Cicero being added to the list.

 Among the proscribed, Cicero was one of the most viciously and doggedly hunted.
 Other victims included the tribune Salvius, who, after siding with Antony, moved his support directly and fully to Cicero.
 Cicero was viewed with sympathy by a large segment of the public, and many people refused to report that they had seen him.
 He was caught December 7, 43 BC leaving his villa in Formiae in a litter going to the seaside from where he hoped to embark on a ship to Macedonia.
 When the assassins arrived his own slaves said they had not seen him, but he was given away by Philologus, a freed slave of his brother Quintus Cicero.

-Cicero's last words were said to have been, "There is nothing proper about what you are doing, soldier, but do try to kill me properly."
-He was decapitated by his pursuers.
+Cicero's last words were said to have been, "I go no further: approach, veteran soldier, and, if you can at least do so much properly, sever this neck."
 Once discovered, he bowed to his captors, leaning his head out of the litter in a gladiatorial gesture to ease the task.
-By baring his neck and throat to the soldiers, he was indicating that he wouldn't resist.
+He was then decapitated by his pursuers.
 His hands were cut off as well and nailed and displayed along with the head on the Rostra in the Forum Romanum according to the tradition of Marius and Sulla, both of whom had displayed the heads of their enemies in the Forum.
 He was the only victim of the Triumvirate's proscriptions to be displayed in that manner.
 According to Cassius Dio (in a story often mistakenly attributed to Plutarch), Antony's wife Fulvia took Cicero's head, pulled out his tongue, and jabbed it repeatedly with her hairpin in final revenge against Cicero's power of speech.

 Cicero's son, Marcus Tullius Cicero Minor, during his year as a consul in 30 BC, avenged his father's death somewhat when he announced to the Senate Mark Antony's naval defeat at the Battle of Actium in 31 BC by Octavian and his capable commander-in-chief Agrippa.
 In the same meeting the Senate voted to prohibit all future Antonius descendants from using the name Marcus.

 Later on, Octavian came upon one of his grandsons reading a book by Cicero.
 The boy tried to conceal it, fearing his grandfather's reaction.
 Octavian (now called Augustus) took the book from him, read a part of it, and then handed the volume back, saying: "He was a learned man, dear child, a learned man who loved his country".